 Insurance premium cost for employees who retired prior to 2016 and who qualified for retiree health insurance by meeting eligibity requirements and who elected to receive health insurance through out retirement.
 The cost of this insurance is a Post Employment Benefit.
 As the MERS of Michigan fund is not fully funded, the Library has opted to continue to cover these current costs from General Operating Budget until the fund can sustain itself.
-This is the annuall cost and does not reflect the contribution received from retirees who retired with less than 26 years but more than 10 years of service.
+This is the annual cost and does not reflect the contribution received from retirees who retired with less than 26 years but more than 10 years of service.
 The required contribution was a percentage scale based on years of service to the Library.

 There are currently 20 employees and spouses who participate in this benefit.
-The benefit was closed to new hires in 2013 and closed to all new participants in 2016.
+The benefit closed in 2013 to new hires and in 2016 to all new participants.